 1–2 hours of credit

 Both January Term and regular semester internships provide an opportunity for students to learn about potential career choices.
 All internships involve a direct association with an institution or professional individual and are distinct from independent study.
-Internships are generally work oriented and observational rather than academically oriented.
+Internships are generally work-oriented and observational rather than academically-oriented.
 Students cannot be compensated for their internship experience (or be employed part-time at their place of internship).
 One to two credits are awarded; evaluation is Cr/No Cr.

 One major goal of this experience is to allow students a firsthand look at the professions they plan to enter.
 While this may dissuade a few students from entering a certain profession, most students who intern are motivated to work even harder to prepare themselves for their chosen career path.

-A second goal of this program is educational.
+A second goal of this program is education.
 We feel that valuable learning derives from the volunteer service and observational experience made possible through this program.
 During the internship, we ask the students to (1) keep a logbook of their observational experiences, (2) write several reflective essays, and (3) write a short reference paper using professional journals appropriate to the type of internship in which they are participating.
 We also request that the student’s off-campus supervisor fill out a very short evaluation of the student at the end of the program.
 These materials provide the means by which we evaluate the educational merits of the internship.